 Reading List is free to use, has no ads and keeps your data private.
-Some specific features require a one-time payment to unlock Reading List Pro; charging for these features helps support the development of the app.
+Some specific features require a payment to unlock Reading List Pro; charging for these features helps support the development of the app.

 No: if you purchase Reading List Pro it will be available on all of your devices logged in to your iCloud account.